Herickk/Herickk/README.md

 <h1 align="left"> Hi, Whats Up? </h1>

-I'm Herick Wendel and here I tell you a little more about my journey as a Data Analyst.
+I'm Herick Wendel and here I tell you a little more about my journey .
 Welcome !
+I am an Android development student dedicated to acquiring knowledge to advance in the tech field.
+I am currently open to opportunities that can contribute to my growth and help me achieve my professional goals.